navind062g/30DaysOfJavaScript/README.md

 </a>

 Practice Projects
-01> Form Validator
+:memo: Form Validator
 Basic Project related to Sign Up Page for any website with inputs like Username, Password and Email Address.
 Validation done using Pure Javascript.

-02> Credit Card Checker
+:card_file_box: Credit Card Checker